 THE TRITIUM ENSEMBLE in Concert

-The Tritium Ensemble comprised of Will Winter, horn; Tania Moldovan, violin; and Chris Goddard, piano will present the Monday, May 8, concert in the Chamber Music Series at 12 noon in Ancient City Baptist Church.
+The Tritium Ensemble comprised of Will Winter, horn; Tania Moldovan, violin; and Chris Goddard, piano will present the Tuesday, May 9, concert in the Chamber Music Series at 12 noon in the Memorial Presbyterian Chapel.
 Their program will feature Nachtmusik II Symphony no. 7 by Mahler, a violin sonata by Debussy and the Horn Trio by Brahms.

 Mr. Winter won a music scholarship to Davidson College where he studied horn with Frank Portone.
 He has performed regionally and abroad with orchestras and chamber ensembles and as a featured soloist in the concerti of Mozart and Strauss as well as his own Divertimento.
 He is a member of the Gainesville Orchestra, holds the horn position with the Gainesville Brass Quintet, and sings tenor and countertenor with the Holy Trinity Choir.
 He has also been featured in the albums of Indie bands, Oh Fortuna and Morningbell.